sanghack81/rcd-light/README.md

 Packages under `causality` includes some modified source files originally from RCD for new features and performance improvements.
 Packages under `shlee` contains new sources for RCD-Light.

+Please checkout [pyRCDs](https://github.com/sanghack81/pyRCDs), which is the successor of RCD-light.

 ----------
 **References**